As more opium poppies bloom, Mexico wants farmers to focus on alternatives

 The area of Mexico that illegally farms opium poppies grew by more than one-fifth last year, to an area the size of Philadelphia, according to a U.N.-backed study published in November.

-That, along with a trend toward mixing synthetic opiate fentanyl in Mexico’s tarry black heroin, has slashed what criminal gangs pay farmers like Sanchez for a kilo of opium.
+That, along with a trend toward mixing synthetic opiate fentanyl in Mexico’s tarry black heroin, has slashed what criminal gangs pay farmers such as Sanchez for a kilo of opium.
 Now, Sánchez earns about $260 per kilo, a fifth of the average price two years ago.

-While Mexico’s top drug traffickers still make billions of dollars supplying U.S. addicts, at the bottom of the supply chain, the villagers are hardly surviving.
+While Mexico’s top drug traffickers still make billions of dollars supplying U.S. addicts, the villagers at the bottom of the supply chain are barely surviving.

 “We can’t keep living like this,” said Sánchez, who is a local leader in the remote Mixtec Indian village of Juquila Yucucani, where hundreds of poppy farmers have seen already meager incomes shrivel.
 “We can barely afford our food.”